-Many people have written memoirs of shattered dreams, suffering, and grief.
-But this book offers a new twist by introducing an unvarnished, raw, almost unbelievable collection of hardships, tempered throughout with amusing and entertaining anecdotes.
-The type of book that delivers authentic encouragement and hope - potentially leaving many readers feeling contented with their own lives without ever trying to minimize the trials they personally are going through.
+Though many people have written acclaimed memoirs of shattered dreams, suffering, and grief, this book purposely, yet humbly reveals an unvarnished, almost unbelievable collection of hardships, interspersed between less intense, and in some cases, entertaining narratives.
+The type of book that seeks to deliver authentic encouragement, inspiration and hope that may potentially leave many readers feeling contented with their own lives, while equally inspiring others to surmount and conquer challenges in their private and/or public lives.

-My mission - this book - is designed to offer help by empowering and encouraging every reader everywhere to never consider throwing in the towel - in particular, those in desperate search of answers to questions I most likely asked myself throughout my life, the most obvious being “Why are these things happening?”
+This book was written with the heartfelt desire to encourage readers everywhere to never consider throwing in the towel.
+In particular, those who are desperately seeking answers to questions I most likely asked myself many times throughout my life, the most obvious being, “Why are these things happening?”